Get an annual AARP membership for only $9. Offer ends 12/11.

 Merced Residential Care

 Merced Residential Care tries to eliminate language barriers for Chinese older adults who need assisted living.
-Staff members speak English and a wide range of Chinese dialects, including Cantonese, Mandarin, Taishanese, and Shanghainese.
+Staff members speak English and various Chinese dialects, including Cantonese, Mandarin, Taishanese, and Shanghainese.
 Activities include tai chi and outings for dim sum at Koi Palace.
-Staff is also experienced in caring for residents with dementia and Alzheimer’s, as well as hospice care.
+Staff is also experienced in caring for residents with dementia and Alzheimer’s, plus hospice care.

 Joyful Chapter Senior Living

-Joyful Chapter, which specializes in caring for older Chinese adults, is located in South San Francisco.
-All staff members speak Cantonese and other dialects of Chinese, including Mandarin and Taisun.
-The community observes Chinese holidays and residents enjoy authentic Chinese cuisine, mahjong, Chinese TV, and dim sum outings.
+Joyful Chapter, specializing in caring for older Chinese adults, is located in South San Francisco.
+All staff members speak Cantonese and other Chinese dialects, including Mandarin and Taisun.
+The community observes Chinese holidays, and residents enjoy authentic Chinese cuisine, mahjong, Chinese TV, and dim sum outings.

 Houston, Texas